Winter

 59999 Graduate Writing Workshop

-Elective writing workshop for PhD students in Comparative Literature to develop and refine skills in various modes of writing, editing, and revision.
-Writing assignments may include developing conference papers, writing the dissertation prospectus, generating a chapter draft, reformulating a paper for submission as a journal article, and other professional writing development to prepare students for writing in the academy and communicating with readers.
+In this writing workshop for humanities PhD students (with a focus on Comparative Literary methods) we will develop and refine skills in various modes of writing, editing, and revision.
+Writing assignments may include developing conference papers, writing a dissertation prospectus, generating a chapter draft, reformulating a paper for submission as a journal article, and other professional writing development to prepare students for writing in the academy and communicating with readers.

 2025-2026 Winter